Perth to Exmouth Tour 7 Days | Return Explorer

 Day 3 – Monkey Mia, Shark Bay to Coral Bay

 This morning meet the famous Monkey Mia Dolphins and get some amazing photos.
-Enjoy chill-out time on the beach here or enjoy a coffee at the restaurant before we get back on the road in the morning.
+Enjoy chill out time on the beach here or enjoy a coffee at the restaurant before we get back on the road in the morning.
 Check out the spectacular cliff views overlooking Denham at Eagle Bluff.
 Take a stroll along a beach made entirely of tiny shells followed by lunch.
 Before heading off to settling into our accommodation in Coral Bay, located right on the famous Ningaloo Reef.
 (B, L, D) Accommodation: Ningaloo Coral Bay Budget Private or Backpacker Dorms or similar. (shared bathroom facilities).
 Driving distance 580km.
 Walking distance 2km.

 Day 4 – Coral Bay and Ningaloo Reef

 You’ll have most of the day to explore the Ningaloo Reef, Australia’s largest Fringe reef, at your own leisure.
 Choose to join a boat tour or enjoy free time to experience the beautiful beaches Coral Bay has to offer.
 Go for a stroll on the beach and check out the shark nursery, swim with the manta rays (additional cost) or go for a snorkel on the Ningaloo Reef only metres from shore.
 This evening we take the short drive up the peninsula to Exmouth and check into our accommodation for two nights in the town centre.
 (B, L, D) Accommodation: Potshot Hotel Resort Private Double (ensuite) or Backpacker Dorms or similar. (shared bathroom facilities).
 Options: Swim with Manta Rays, Snorkel Ningaloo Reef, Glass Bottom Boat Tours.
 Driving distance 155km.

 Day 6 – Exmouth to Northampton (*Geraldton)